-Walking into Veronese Gallery Café feels like you’re traversing through an enchanted dreamscape.
-The tranquil setting takes you away from the bustle of downtown Fullerton to a garden where you can savor each sip of your coffee in serenity.
+Walking into Veronese Gallery & Café feels like you’re traversing through an enchanted dreamscape.
+The tranquil setting takes you away from the bustle of downtown Fullerton to a secret garden where you can savor each sip of your coffee in serenity.

 By Janica Torres

 While the ambiance is quaintly quiet, the aesthetic is a cacophony of rustic and lush design, with a mishmash of artful artifacts that meld together within the foliage that envelopes it.